Cross-correlation on a single channel for resistance noise measurements: Performance tests

 To investigate how the new multi-reference cross-correlation method compares to the conventional multi-channel technique, we added a second amplifier and ADC recording the DUT voltage drop to the circuits.
 The SNR data of this setup, shown in Fig.\ \ref{fig:methods-snr-comparison}, provides two insights:

 First, the new method described in the previous sections (``single-channel, dual-reference``) is equivalent to the conventional cross-correlation method (``dual-channel, single-reference``) in the sense that the SNR improves at the same rate with longer measurement duration.
-The cost of not having a second channel available in the new method is an inferiority in SNR of about $\SI{2}{\deci\bel}$, because power is distributed to both reference frequencies.
+The cost of not having a second channel available in the new method is an inferiority in SNR of about $\SI{2}{\deci\bel}$, because excitation power is distributed to both reference frequencies to keep the power dissipated in the DUT constant, limiting self-heating.

 Second, if a second channel \textit{is} available, the SNR can be improved further still by employing the new technique.
 In the ``dual-channel, dual-reference`` configuration, one demodulated output signal is available from each amplifier for each frequency.
 The cross-PSD is computed for each pair-wise combination of these four output signals, and an average is taken over these combinations in addition to section-averaging.
 This procedure, analogous to cross-correlation with more than two amplifier channels \cite{Scandurra2013}, increases the SNR by a margin of $\SI{1.5}{\deci\bel}$ over the ``gold-standard`` dual-channel technique.